Right Arrow

 • Regular audits of stacking and racking systems.

-Continuous video monitoring detects when workers are present in high-risk loading zones and flags “vehicle enters no-go zone” or “possible fall” events.
+Ongoing video monitoring detects when workers are present in high-risk loading zones and flags “vehicle enters no-go zone” events.
 Reviewing flagged clips pinpoints whether loads were stacked or handled unsafely, supporting training and process improvement.

 4. Inadequate Machine Guarding and Maintenance